Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ![Share highlight on Twitter](Glasp%20images/Screenshot%202023-04-19%20at%2010.16.11.png)

-4. To share on LinkedIn, click on the LinkedIn icon where it makes a LinkedIn post and prompts you to share as a post or send as a message
+4. To share on LinkedIn, click on the LinkedIn icon where it makes a LinkedIn post and prompts you to share as a post or send as a message.

 ![Share Glasp highlight on LinkedIn](Glasp%20images/Screenshot%202023-04-19%20at%2010.19.15.png)

-### Exploring your Glasp homepage
+### Exploring your homepage

 Let's further explore Glasp and its features.